 - Try to choose hardware that is consistent with the style of your kitchen.
 If you have square or frameless cabinetry, you’ll want to choose hardware that is more contemporary rather than one that is detailed and more traditional in style.

 - Long gone are the days of matching metal finishes to every other metal in your kitchen so don’t feel stuck to stay with the same finish material.
 Not only is it on-trend to mix up your metals in your kitchen but it’s visually appealing!
 Bring on the chrome and matte black!
 Brass and white?
 You go!

 2. A Medium Contrast Look

 The look of the medium contrast kitchen is where the majority of the kitchens we design fall.
-The medium contrast kitchen keeps the cabinety simple in white or off white but also brings in 1 to 2 products to offer a contrast to said cabinetry.
-In the medium contrast kitchen, we’re seeing a lot of gray hued countertops with white backsplashes, offering a slight but noticeable visual pop.
+The medium contrast kitchen keeps the cabinetry simple in white or off-white but also brings in 1 to 2 products to offer a contrast to said cabinetry.

 3. A High Contrast Look

 The high contrast white kitchen provides the most pop of the three different color palettes.
-In this space there are usually two products that blend together with one pop of color, typically in the countertop.
-We see a lot of these spaces with white cabinetry, white backsplashes and a dark jolt of countertop in a deep gray or black color.
+In this styled space, there are typically two products that blend together with one pop of color, typically in the countertop.
+We see a lot of these spaces with white cabinetry, white backsplashes, and a dark jolt of countertop in a deep gray or black color.

 If you’re considering a high contrast white kitchen we do recommend incorporating some ways to tone down the look by:

 We get it, there are a LOT of countertop colors to choose from.
-Luckily for you, your choice of white cabinetry means you really can’t go wong with what you select.
-If you’d like more help in finding the color that’s right for your kitchen, our Dream Team is standing by.
+Luckily for you, your choice of white cabinetry means you really can’t go wrong with what you select.
+If you’d like more help in finding the color that’s right for your kitchen, trust our kitchen and bath experts to know their stuff.